Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-I found this recipe years ago (in a magazine but can’t remember which one) and I must warn you it is so yummy and addictive!
-The best part about this sauce is that it is made in the microwave, so it is fast and simple and makes a great homemade gift.
+I found this recipe years ago (in a magazine but can’t remember which one) and I must warn you, it is so yummy and addictive!
+The best part about this pecan praline sauce is that it is made in the microwave, so it is fast and simple and makes a great edible homemade holiday gift.
+This decadent sauce is also the perfect topping for a French vanilla ice cream.

 Praline Sauce